 - Ground beef: I use lean, 90/10 ground beef in this recipe so I don’t need to drain any excess fat out.

-- Black beans: Canned black beans add fiber and protein to this dish, plus a creamy richness.
+- Black beans: add fiber and protein, plus a creamy richness.
 I like Bush’s Beans, which are gluten free.

-- Homemade red enchilada sauce: Once you try homemade red enchilada sauce, it will be impossible to go back to canned or jarred – mark my words!
-My easy recipe calls for everyday ingredients and can be made several days ahead of time.
-SO GOOD.
+- Homemade red enchilada sauce: My easy recipe for homemade red enchilada sauce calls for everyday ingredients and can be made several days ahead of time.

 How to Make Skillet Enchiladas

-Next add a batch of homemade red enchilada sauce (recipe below!), a can of black beans that have been drained and rinsed, and frozen sweet corn then stir to combine.
+Next add a batch of homemade red enchilada sauce, a can of black beans that have been drained and rinsed, and frozen sweet corn then stir to combine.

 Bring the mixture to a simmer then add corn tortillas that have been sliced into squares and cook, stirring often, until they’re soft and creamy, just a few minutes.